obriencole11/animSketch/README.md

 ## Installation

 1. Download a .zip of the project and extract the 'h4h_animSketch' folder to you maya scripts directory
-2. Open the python script editor and run this:
+2. Open the python script editor in Maya and run this:

 ```
 from h4h_animSketch import h4h_animSketch_maya